-- Participate in the UISSW free, online study group with Professor Stephen Cummings.
-This group meets shortly after the beginning of spring semester and is for graduating UI MSW students only.
+Participate in the UISSW free, online study group with Professor Stephen Cummings.
+The 2024 MSW Prep Seminar sessions will be the same format as previous years and is only for graduating MSW students.

 - Attend a two-day, NASW-sponsored workshop in Des Moines for a fee.
 This workshop is typically held in February or March.

 For more information, please contact the Program and Admissions Administrator: